noloader/build-llvm/README.md

 You can also delete `BUILD_SCRIPT_SOURCE_DIR` and `BUILD_SCRIPT_BUILD_DIR` after installation.

-# Build CMake
+# Building CMake

 LLVM requires CMake 2.12 or higher.
-There is a script called `build-cmake.sh` which provides an updated CMake if needed.
+You can use `build-cmake.sh` to update CMake if needed.
 The script builds in the `cmake_build` directory and installs itself at `$HOME/cmake`.
 You can change the variables by editing the top of the script.